-Both males and females are equally susceptible to sexual abuse under the influence of alcohol.
+Both males and females are equally susceptible to sexual assault under the influence of alcohol.
 There is a common misunderstanding that "knockout" drugs are the most prevalent substances used by a person to inhibit sexual boundaries in another.
-The reality is that alcohol is used more than any other substance to induce someone to abandon sexual inhibitions.
+The reality is that alcohol is used more than any other substance to facilitate sexual assault and rape.

 For the aggressor, lacking awareness of the assault because of drunkenness does not mean lacking the intent.
-Having no memory of assaulting a person does not mean that it did not happen.
-Alcohol is not an excuse to cover up a violent sexual act.
+Having no memory of assaulting a person does not mean that it did not happen or that it is justifiable.
+Alcohol is NEVER an excuse to cover up a violent sexual act.

 Some Signs that May Lead to Sexual Assault When Alcohol is Involved

 - A social situation with alcohol and bystanders encouraging risky behavior